LisandraDv/ai-security-email-triage/README.md

 # 🛡️ AI-Powered Security Email Triage

-A personal portfolio project that uses a **local AI model** to classify security-related emails, assign a priority, recommend a next action, and draft a suggested response.
+A personal project that uses a **local AI model** to classify security-related emails, assign a priority, recommend a next action, and draft a suggested response.

 The project is intentionally designed to run from a **personal GitHub repository** without using a company Microsoft 365 tenant, corporate mailbox, or employer credentials.